uvaai/ml1/_schedules/1 Fall 2021/index.md

 ## Asking questions

-If you have any question about the material, there are several ways to get to ask them and get assistance.
+If you have any questions about the material, there are several ways to get to ask them and get assistance.

 ### Practical assistance